The Best Routes To See Holiday Lights Near Vancouver

 Holiday light displays are a great way to combat the midwinter dark and cold, and visiting the best ones is a holiday tradition.
 But where are they?

 The Vancouver Sun publishes a great annual list of spectacular Christmas displays.
-Since route optimization is what we do every day at Routific, we thought it would be fun to publish some optimized routes so that people can see all the lights they want, while driving the shortest distance.
+Since route optimization is what we do every day at Routific, we thought we’d make things easier by optimizing routes so that people can see all the lights they want, while driving the shortest distance.

-There are 33 addresses on the list as we write this, and they’re spread out across the Lower Mainland all the way from Vancouver to Chilliwack.
+There are 28 addresses on the list as we write this, and they’re spread out across the Lower Mainland all the way from Vancouver to Abbotsford.
 That’s over 200km of driving if you want to do them all at once!
-So we’ve split them into three main groups:
+So we’ve created two sets of routes:

 From routes to driving directions